Rank-one Boolean tensor factorization and the multilinear polytope: Introduction

-We now define our two stochastic models for rank-one BTF.
-First, we introduce the \emph{fully-random corruption model}.
-Consider binary vectors $\bar x \in \{0,1\}^n$, $\bar y \in \{0,1\}^m$, $\bar z \in \{0,1\}^l$ and define the \emph{ground truth} rank-one tensor $\bar \W = (w_{ijk}) := \bar x \otimes \bar y \otimes \bar z \in \{0,1\}^{n \times m \times l}$.
-Given $\pr \in [0,1]$, the noisy tensor $\G$ is constructed as follows: for each $(i,j,k) \in [n] \times [m] \times [l]$, $g_{ijk}$ is corrupted with probability $\pr$, \ie $g_{ijk} := 1- \bar x_i \bar y_j \bar z_k$, and $g_{ijk}$ is not corrupted with probability $1-\pr$, \ie $g_{ijk} := \bar x_i \bar y_j \bar z_k$.
-This model has been used in~\cite{Miet11,Park17,RukHolYau18} for conducting empirical analysis of some heuristics for BTF.
-It is well-understood that in case of fully-random models, heuristics may exploit the very special statistical properties of these models to succeed; properties that are not present in real-world instances (see for example~\cite{feige01}).
+It is well-understood that many popular algorithms, including spectral methods, crucially rely on the fully-random model and on the knowledge of the error probability parameter $p$ to succeed (see for example~\cite{feige01}).
 To address this shortcoming, \emph{semi-random models} have been introduced~\cite{feige01}; these models are generated by combining random and adversarial components.
 Semi-random models are often used to measure the ``robustness'' of algorithms as they better reflect real-world instances than fully-random models.
 It has been shown that, unlike some popular heuristics such as spectral methods that fail under semi-random models, optimization-based techniques such as semi-definite programming continue to work well under these models~\cite{feige01,moiperwei16,ricJavMon16}.
+In this paper, we prove that for rank-one BTF, all ``reasonable'' optimization algorithms share this robustness property (see~\cref{robustLPs}).

 We now define the \emph{semi-random corruption model} for rank-one BTF.
 In this model, first the noisy tensor $\noisy$ is constructed from the ground truth rank-one tensor $\ground$ according to the fully-random model.
 Then, an adversary modifies $\noisy$ by applying an arbitrary sequence of~\emph{monotone transformations} defined as follows: \begin{itemize} \item If an entry is 1 in $\ground$ and is 0 in $\noisy$, the adversary may revert to 1 the entry in $\noisy$; \item If an entry is 0 in $\ground$ and is 1 in $\noisy$, the adversary may revert to 0 the entry in $\noisy$. \end{itemize} It is important to note that while it seems the adversary makes helpful changes to the noisy tensor which should make the problem easier to solve, such changes break the special properties associated with the fully-random model and hence heuristics that highly rely on such unrealistic properties do not succeed in semi-random models.